 So, how does Ness Labs work?

-Ness Labs offers a blog and a free weekly newsletter, with articles at the intersection of neuroscience and entrepreneurship.
+Ness Labs offers a blog and a free weekly newsletter, with articles at the intersection of neuroscience and knowledge work.
 The best articles are available as thematic ebooks via the library.
 We also offer a free Chrome extension to remind people to take mindful breaks at work, with tips and links to corresponding research papers.
 Finally, we offer workshops, 1:1 coaching and consulting to individuals and companies.
 Get in touch if you are interested in working together.

 Do I need to become a member to benefit from Ness Labs?

 You don’t need to.
 The free weekly newsletter is packed with value.
 But the membership is an affordable way to put what you learn into practice by discussing your challenges on the forums, using the deep discounts we negotiated on mindful productivity apps, and expanding your horizons during our online events.
+The membership also includes access to our courses.

 What is mindful productivity?